-The point is, I could go on and on and on with this exercise, showing that no matter what sort of health issue you have, you are far more likely to have some degree of intestinal hyperpermeability. furthermore, most of these chronic conditions are going to be associated with higher levels of pain.
+The point is, I could go on and on and on with this exercise, showing that no matter what sort of health issue you have, you are far more likely to have some degree of intestinal hyperpermeability (a "leaky" gut).
+Furthermore, most of these chronic conditions are going to be associated with higher levels of pain.
 And on top of everything else, you can see from the dates of some of these studies that such findings are neither new nor controversial.
-Now let's shift gears and talk a bit about the anatomy and physiology of the 'Leakies' --- complete with pictures.
+Now let's shift gears and talk a bit about the anatomy and physiology of the 'Leakies' --- complete with a few pictures.

 ANATOMY & PHYSIOLOGY OF THE 'LEAKIES'